VictorySpecificationII/autonomousdrivingUoD/README.md

-# autonomousdrivingUoD - Project Maria Evolution I
+# autonomousdrivingUoD - Project Maria Evolution II

-This is a port of the original design to work with ROS.
+This is a port of Evolution I to work with ROS.
 Further development after the port is complete.
 If you wish, follow this project for updates.